NCAS-CMS/cf-python/docs/source/tutorial.rst

 **Compression**
 ---------------

-The CF conventions have support for saving space by identifying unwanted missing data.
+The CF conventions have support for saving space by identifying and removing unwanted missing data.
 Such compression techniques store the data more efficiently and result in no precision loss.
 The CF data model, however, views compressed arrays in their uncompressed form.

 Therefore, the field construct contains domain axis constructs for the compressed dimensions and presents a view of compressed data in its